EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 EMG BIOFEEDBACK HOME USE DEVICES

-There are many kinds of electromyographic biofeedback devices.
-The most complicated is usually found in therapeutic and clinical settings, and are administered with the help of a doctor or other healthcare professional who can help you get the most out of it.
+There are several types of electromyographic biofeedback devices.
+However, the most complex ones are usually in therapeutic and clinical settings.
+In these cases, a doctor or healthcare professional typically administers them so you can get the most out of the treatment.

 But there are also smaller, less powerful (but still helpful) devices that you can purchase and use as part of a daily regimen to help you train your body to overcome your unconscious muscular reactions to the stress and anxiety of modern life.

 The uses of electromyographic biofeedback aren’t limited to just stress and stress-related conditions.
-They also help those suffering from chronic migraines, and assist with psychological therapies such as mindfulness meditation.
-There are even athletes who have been experimenting with electromyographic biofeedback therapies to help them achieve new heights of physical fitness.
-EMG biofeedback home use device can be used to solve muscular rehab problems.
+They also help those suffering from chronic migraines and assist with psychological therapies such as mindfulness meditation.
+Some athletes, for example, have been experimenting with electromyographic biofeedback therapies to help them achieve new heights of physical fitness.
+Additionally, an EMG biofeedback home-use device can also be used to solve muscular rehab problems.

 NeuroTrac® Simplex

-NeuroTrac® Simplex is a single channel EMG unit that suitable for diagnosing, monitoring, and treating a wide range of muscle problems.
+NeuroTrac® Simplex is a single-channel EMG unit suitable for diagnosing, monitoring, and treating a wide range of muscle problems.

 • Single Channel EMG unit